Amour Fou (The Sopranos): Synopsis

 Carmela and Meadow are visiting the Brooklyn Museum when Carmela has to go to the restroom to use a tampon.
 She has some alarming symptoms and fears she has ovarian cancer or is pregnant.
 When she comes back, she is brought to tears upon seeing Jusepe de Ribera's painting The Holy Family with Saints Anne and Catherine of Alexandria.
 Watching something sentimental on television, she begins to cry and is unnerved when she realizes it is only a commercial for dog food.
 She takes confession with a priest who tells her to learn to live only on what the "good part" of her husband earns and to forgo the rest.
 On his advice, she sees an OB-GYN, who tells her she has a thyroid problem.

 Tony continues to see Gloria, even as her erratic behavior continues.
 Dr. Melfi uses the term "amour fou" (crazy love).
 Gloria happens to meet Carmela at the Mercedes dealership.
 She gives her a drive home, eliciting information from her.
 When Tony discovers this, he furiously breaks up with her.
 Gloria phones him, sobbing uncontrollably.
 He goes to her home and gently explains again that he is breaking up with her.
 She threatens to tell Carmela and Meadow about their affair.
 When Tony, enraged, starts strangling her, she urges him to kill her.
 He stops, and threatens her as he leaves.
 Later, he sends Patsy to repeat the warning: he goes for an ostensible test drive with her, pulls the car over on a deserted rural road, holds her at gunpoint, and tells her that if she ever contacts Tony or his family again, he will kill her.

 Jackie Jr. and his friends Carlo and Dino decide to rob Eugene's poker game, after Ralphie tells them how Tony and Jackie's father gained recognition for a similar heist.
 The dealer, Sunshine, keeps heckling the would-be robbers and is fatally shot by a panicking Jackie.
 In the ensuing firefight, Furio is shot in the thigh and Carlo is killed.
 Jackie and Dino find that their wheelman, Matush, has fled and left them at the mercy of Christopher and Albert.
 Jackie flees in a carjacked vehicle, abandoning Dino, who is shot dead.

+Christopher furiously expresses his desire to kill Jackie Jr. Tony forbids it.
 The next morning, Ralphie meets Tony to discuss how to deal with Jackie.
-Tony tells him he is responsible but implies that Jackie should be killed.
-Ralphie is full of doubt: he blames Jackie Sr. for "spoiling" his son and wants to give Jackie a "pass".
-He embraces Tony and leaves.
-Outside, Ralphie pauses, perplexed.
+Tony says Ralphie is responsible, but his advice is ambiguous.
+Ralphie is full of doubt: he blames the late Jackie Sr. for "spoiling" his son and wants to give Jackie a "pass".
+Tony gives Ralphie back the pistol he confiscated from Jackie.
+Ralph embraces Tony and leaves.
+Outside, he pauses, perplexed.
 At home, he tries to comfort Rosalie, who is distraught.